kgisl/cs8251/notes/unit5.md

 The program has five options.

-**Option 1** calls function textFile (lines 63–94) to store a formatted list of all the accounts (typically called a report) in a text file called accounts.txt that may be printed later.
+**Option 1** calls function `textFile`  to store a formatted list of all the accounts (typically called a report) in a text file called accounts.txt that may be printed later.
 The function uses fread and the sequential file access techniques used in the program of Section below.

 After **option 1** is chosen, the file **accounts.txt** contains: